Fletcher Norton (judge): Life

 He was MP for Appleby-in-Westmorland 1773/74 and MP for Carlisle 1774/75.

 From 1776 until death he was Baron of the Exchequer in Scotland, under the title "Baron Norton", one of the longest ever in this office.

 He died on 19 June 1820 at Abbeyhill in Edinburgh.
 His body was returned to England for burial in the family vault at Wonersh.
 His house was demolished to make room for Abbeyhill Station.
 His name is remembered in the local street names of "Norton Place" and "Norton Park".

 Family

 In 1793 he married Caroline Elizabeth Balmain, daughter of James Balmain.
-Their eight children included George Chapple Norton and Charles Francis Norton and Fletcher Norton, 3rd Baron Grantley.
+Their eight children included Fletcher Norton, 3rd Baron Grantley, George Chapple Norton and Charles Francis Norton.